 \subsection{CFLOBDDs Defined, Part II: Additional Structural Invariants}

 As described in~\sectref{Overview}, the structure of a mock-CFLOBDD consists of different groupings organized into levels, which are connected by edges in a particular fashion.
 In this section, we describe additional \emph{structural invariants} that are imposed on CFLOBDDs, which go beyond the basic hierarchical structure that is provided by the entry vertex, A-Connection, middle vertices, B-Connections, return edges, and exit vertices of a grouping.
-These invariants are designed to ensure that---for a given order on the Boolean variables---each Boolean function has a unique, canonical representation as a CFLOBDD (see \sectref{CanonicalnessHighLevel} and Appendix \sectref{canonical-proof}).

 Most of the structural invariants concern the organization of what we call \emph{return tuples} (following the terminology introduced in \figref{ClassDefinitions}).
 For a given $A$-connection edge or $B$-connection edge $c$ from grouping $g_i$ to $g_{i-1}$, the return tuple $rt_c$ associated with $c$ consists of the sequence of targets of return edges from $g_{i-1}$ to $g_i$ that correspond to $c$ (listed in the order in which the corresponding exit vertices occur in $g_{i-1}$).
 Similarly, the sequence of targets of value edges that emanate from the exit vertices of the highest-level grouping $g$ (listed in the order in which the corresponding exit vertices occur in $g$) is called the CFLOBDD's \emph{value tuple}.